Jesus Christ

 8. The future Second Coming of Jesus, the Day of Judgement and salvation of the faithful.
 Jesus’ teachings departed significantly from the Jewish law of his day.

-primarily on the “Kingdom of God” and were usually relayed through parables and illustrations.
+The teachings of Jesus focused primarily on the “Kingdom of God” and were usually relayed through parables and illustrations.
 He taught: “But seek first the Kingdom of God and His righteousness, and all these things shall be added to you” (Matt.6:33) and “You see, the kingdom of God is within you.”
 (Lk.7:21).

 He proclaimed the “Good news” that the coming Kingdom of Heaven was at hand, and established the Christian Church.